 Students planning graduate work in the mathematical sciences should pursue opportunities that add both depth and breadth to their majors.
 Courses across a broad range of the curriculum will help students prepare for the Graduate Record Exam subject test in mathematics.
 Fifty percent of the GRE subject test includes topics from single and multivariable calculus, and differential equations; 25% of the test includes topics from linear and abstract algebra, and elementary number theory; and 25% of the test includes topics from real analysis, topology, combinatorics, complex analysis, probability, statistics, and more.
 Taking many level III courses will help students prepare for graduate study.
 Real Analysis II, Abstract Algebra II, Topology, Combinatorics, and Complex Analysis are especially recommended for students going into "pure" mathematics; Differential Equations II, Complex Analysis, Real Analysis II, and Applied Mathematics Seminars are especially recommended for students going into applied mathematics.
 Research experiences (on- or off-campus) and independent studies will also help students assess and explore their interest in further mathematical study.
 Students thinking about going to graduate school should consult early on with a mathematics faculty member about planning an appropriate IMaP.

 This course explores the nature of mathematics and its role in contemporary society.
 The content and format of the course vary depending on the instructor's interests.
 In particular, the course may focus on one or two mathematical topics in depth or survey a wider range of topics.
-Recent topics have included environmental modeling, social choice, routes and networks, scheduling, and symmetry.
+Recent topics have included mathematics of voting, probability, game theory, finance, and connections between mathematics and the arts.
 The course requires no prerequisites beyond high school algebra and geometry.
-Offered each semester.
+Offered annually.

 This course introduces differential and integral calculus of functions of a single real variable, including trigonometric, exponential, and logarithmic functions.
-Derivatives and integrals are explored graphically, symbolically, and numerically.
-Applications of the derivative are included.
+Derivatives, integrals, and differential equations are explored graphically, symbolically, and numerically.
+Applications of these topics are emphasized throughout the course.
 Prerequisite: mathematics placement recommendation.
 Offered each semester.

 This course covers methods and applications of integration, geometric and Taylor series, and introduces partial derivatives and double integrals.
-Prerequisite: Mathematics 120 or equivalent, or mathematics placement recommendation.
-Credit may be earned for either Mathematics 126 or 128, but not both.
+Prerequisite: MATH 119 or MATH 120 or equivalent, or mathematics placement recommendation.
+Credit may be earned for either MATH 126 or MATH 128, but not both.
 Offered each semester.

-This course covers the material in Mathematics 126 in greater depth and breadth.
+This course covers the material in MATH 126 in greater depth and breadth.
 Prerequisite: 4 or 5 on AP Calculus AB exam or permission of the Mathematics Placement Director.
-Credit may be earned for either Mathematics 126 or 128, but not both.
+Credit may be earned for either MATH 126 or MATH 128, but not both.
 Offered annually in the fall semester.

 Islamic art is decorative and based on geometry.
 Students study this art, its origins, and its significance, along with cultural topics related to Moroccan life, in the imperial city of Fes.
 Field work includes identification and analysis of distinct geometrical patterns found on buildings, monuments, and artifacts.
 Students also use geometry to create their own art.
 Mosaic designs are still created in Fes, a center for Islamic geometric patterns.
 Students stay with Moroccan families while in Fes.
 Field trips visit sites in and around Fes, with day-long visits to Meknčs, Moulay Idriss, and Volubis, and a longer excursion to Marrakech and Casablanca.
 Offered periodically during Interim.

 This course beautifully illustrates the nature of mathematics as a blend of technique, theory, abstraction, and applications.
 The important problem of solving systems of linear equations leads to the study of matrix algebra, determinants, vector spaces, bases and dimension, linear transformations, and eigenvalues.
-Prerequisite: Mathematics 120.
+Prerequisite: MATH 119 or MATH 120.
 Offered each semester and periodically during Interim.

 This course extends important ideas of single-variable calculus (derivatives, integrals, graphs, approximation, optimization, fundamental theorems, etc.) to higher-dimensional settings.
 These extensions make calculus tools far more powerful in modeling the (multi-dimensional) real world.
 Topics include partial derivatives, multiple integrals, transformations, Jacobians, line and surface integrals, and the fundamental theorems of Green, Stokes, and Gauss.
-Prerequisites: Mathematics 126 or 128, and 220.
+Prerequisites: MATH 126 or MATH 128, and MATH 220.
 Offered each semester.

 This course introduces differential equations and analytical, numerical, and graphical techniques for the analysis of their solutions.
 First- and second-order differential equations and linear systems are studied.
 Applications are selected from areas such as biology, chemistry, economics, ecology, and physics.
 Laplace transforms or nonlinear systems may be covered as time permits.
 Students use computers extensively to calculate and visualize results.
-Prerequisite: Mathematics 126 or 128 and 220.
+Prerequisite: MATH 126 or MATH 128 and MATH 220.
 Offered each semester.
-Counts toward neuroscience concentration.
+Counts toward neuroscience and mathematical biology concentrations.

-This course introduces students to key concepts and forms of proof found in theory courses (e.g., Mathematics 244 and Mathematics 252).
+This course introduces students to key concepts and forms of proof found in theory courses (e.g., MATH 244 and MATH 252).
 Topics include basic logic and set theory, mathematical induction, primes, congruences, and infinite sets.
 Students learn to read, write, and understand mathematical proofs.
-Prerequisites: Mathematics 220 or permission of instructor.
+Prerequisites: MATH 220 or permission of instructor.
 Offered peridically during Interim.

 Modern mathematics is characterized by the interaction of theoretical and computational techniques.
 In this course, students study topics from pure and applied mathematics with the aid of computation.
 Symbolic, graphical, and numerical computational techniques are introduced.
 Students develop computational skills sufficient to investigate mathematical questions independently.
 No previous programming experience is required.
-Prerequisite: Mathematics 220.
+Prerequisite: MATH 220.
 Offered annually.
 Counts toward mathematical biology concentration.

 Students encounter the theory of calculus and develop tools for communicating mathematical ideas with technical accuracy and sophistication.
 The goal is mastery of the concepts (e.g., limit, continuity, derivatives, and integrals) necessary to verify such important results as the Fundamental Theorem of Calculus, the Mean Value Theorem, and the Bolzano-Weierstrass Theorem.
 Emphasis is on theory and on developing the ability to write proofs.
-Prerequisite: Mathematics 126 or 128, and Mathematics 220.
+Prerequisite: MATH 126 or MATH 128, and MATH 220.
 Permission of instructor required for first year students.
 Offered each semester.

 Students are introduced to modeling and mathematical optimization techniques (e.g., linear programming, network flows, discrete optimization, constrained and unconstrained nonlinear programming, queuing theory).
 Students use computers to explore these topics, but prior computer experience is not assumed.
-Prerequisites: Mathematics 126 or 128 and 220.
-Recommended: Mathematics 226 and/or 262.
+Prerequisites: MATH 126 or MATH 128 and MATH 220; MATH 226 and/or MATH 262 recommended.
 Offered annually.

 Students work intensively on a special topic in mathematics or its applications.
 Topics vary from year to year.
 May be repeated if topics are different.
 Offered periodically.